SimranaSinha/SimranaSinha/README.md

 * **📌 Story_telling_data_anlytics** – Data storytelling using multiple analytics tools
 * **📌 Netflix_Data_Analysis** – Exploratory data analysis and visualizations on Netflix movies & TV shows, uncovering trends in genres, ratings, release years, and content distribution using Python & Tableau

-*(Feel free to add descriptions or swap in your favorite projects!)*

 ---